-Each team will have 10 minutes to give an oral presentation of their proposal and the audience will have 5 minutes to pose questions or inquiries.
-The presentation should provide an overview of the system/service to be developed, giving the motivation and objectives, along with some highlights on its functions/features.
+Each team will have 5 minutes to give an oral presentation of their proposal with an appropriate set of slides/videos; this is to be followed by a 5-minute session of Q&A. The presentation should provide an overview of the system/service to be developed, giving the motivation and objectives, along with some highlights on its functions/features.